BerkeleyLab/LBNL-Digitizers/README.md

 the DIP switches on development boards and ensure the switches are set to JTAG mode and NOT SD Card mode.

+IMPORTANT NOTE: The board will first try to request an IP via DHCP, if it's compiled with LWIP_DHCP enabled.
+If that fails, then it will fallback to IP address `192.168.1.10/24`.

+If LWIP_DHCP is disabled, then it will use static IP address and the embedded software will use the `IP Address`, `IP Netmask` and `IP Gateway` from the configured Flash memory.
+If not configured or Flash memory corrupted, the default IP 192.168.1.128/24 will be used.

 #### Deploying gateware

 The following script can download the gateware via JTAG: